 — Mark Twain, The Gilded Age, 1873

-In this age of abundance, our seeming progress is a veneer for the decay sweeping society.
+In this age of abundance, what is progress but a veneer for the decay sweeping society?
 Across all forms of governance, the adverse conditions brought on by COVID-19 have shown how vulnerable our systems are.
 In threatening the livelihood of individuals across all facets of the human experience, this microscopic menace has revealed the underbelly of societal operations to those previously unaware: our way of life is entirely dependent on grossly inequitable economic transactions, environmental degradation and misleading indicators obscuring the true extent of social discontent.
 Standing in the way of progress are systemic perpetrators too tied to the antiquities of these inept institutions to enact necessary reforms.
-We now have a significant portion of the population lacking critical resources, like in our not-too-distant past, with the ramifications of climate change further diminishing their quality of life.
+We now have a significant portion of the population lacking critical resources, with the ramifications of climate change further diminishing their quality of life.
 It is now brought to public memory that perhaps we are reentering The Gilded Age — an era marked by rapid prosperity, technological advancements and economic growth, its golden exterior of prosperity disguising the destitution within.

 It is not just cereal that is prone to wastage.
 As much as one-third of the world’s food is wasted every year, averaging $1 trillion annually.
 This amount could feed the entire world twice, with excess.
-Contrary to popular belief, food production has kept up with population growth, meaning the concern of overpopulation is not a well-founded reason for food scarcity.
+This is a testament to the fact that food production has kept up with population growth, meaning the concern of overpopulation is not a compelling reason for food scarcity.
 Yet without proper distributional mechanisms to efficiently allocate our food supply, children across the world are condemned to continue eating leaves off of local vines to alleviate their hunger — and women continue to starve despite the fact that their unpaid household labor constitutes a $10.8 trillion industry, two times the size of our global tech industry.
 This lack of institutional initiative is our collective failure, for the only thing preventing us from remedying the crisis of starvation is initiative.
 What else does it mean when even in the age of abundance, nearly half of humanity is living on $5.50 a day?
 We have failed as a species.

 Our indifference comes not just at the cost of human lives, but of the planet’s health as well.
 The carbon footprint of food waste alone devastates the climate so viciously that it is more catastrophic than the carbon footprint of any other country, after China and the United States.
 The interconnectivity introduced by globalization has intertwined formerly isolated issues such that injustices no longer occur in a vacuum, segregated by their face or form.
 They are interlinked in such a way that economic injustice is simultaneously worsening environmental injustice, which, in turn, is a form of moral injustice.